Blog

 He was angry.
 He was unprofessional.
 She had a long list of evidence, and she delivered it with the certainty of someone who had been building her case for a long time.

 She wanted to go to HR.
 She wanted to file a complaint.
 She wanted to quit.
-She had three plans, all of them focused outward.
+Three plans.
+All of them pointed at him.

 All Of Her Energy Was Pointed At Him